 KuYa is one of the few restaurants I will crave on a weekly/monthly basis, as I long for their food.
 Their menu is full of choices, but I always end up ordering the same.

 My go-to order at KuYa is the Pork Bao Buns (starter) and Crispy Fried Beef with noodles (main course).
 They have a full list of salads, starters and mains to share, as well as some desserts.
 In addition to the standard menu, they will have a daily special main course.
-The main courses are served with rice or noodles (your choice).
+The main courses are served with a choice of rice or noodles.

 Everything I have tried at KuYa Malta has been absolutely delicious.
 The flavour combinations are always brilliant.
 What I really like is that, even though I often order the same dishes, I have a new experience each time.
 Even though the dish is the same, some minor changes will make it taste unique – always made from scratch with fresh ingredients.

-Being an Asian pub with a bar you can sit at, I guess you could go to KuYa just for a drink (but why would you miss out on the food?).
+Being an Asian pub with a bar you can sit at, I guess you could go to KuYa just for a drink (though why would you miss out on the food?).
 Here you will have a lot of drinks to choose from.
 There is a great selection of craft beer and ciders – both local and foreign.
-And, if you are a whiskey or sake fan, you can find some great Japanese ones.
+And, if you are a whiskey or sake fan, you can find some great Japanese options.

 The menu at KuYa is quite unique.
 As already mentioned, you will find a daily special in addition to the standard dishes available.
 But there is no physical menu for you to flick through; you will find all the dishes written on chalkboards.
 Originally, the restaurant only had the chalkboard menus, but now there are paper menus for you to look at too.

 There is one board with the salads/noodles and another one with starters (on the left), main courses (on the right), desserts (on the bottom) and the special (on top).
 You will see all the prices and names right on the board, but if anything is unclear, just ask!